opentargets/approvalsSupport/README.md

 ### Data Structure

 - **data/2013-2022_approvals_in.csv**: Input data with FDA-approved drugs.
-The file provides details on the drugs mapped to ChEMBL IDs, indications manually mapped to ontology terms (EFOs, MONDo, or ORDO), and the classification of diseases.
+The file provides details on the drugs mapped to ChEMBL IDs, indications manually mapped to ontology terms, and the classification of diseases.

 - **data/amendMoas**: A manually curated list of mechanisms of action absent in ChEMBL.